- Agronomic: hay, medics/alfalfa, sunflower

 - Additional Plants: herbs

-- Education and Training: demonstration, display, extension, networking, on-farm/ranch research, other, technical assistance, workshop
+- Education and Training: demonstration, display, extension, networking, on-farm/ranch research, technical assistance, workshop

 - Natural Resources/Environment: wildlife